darasus/ai-blog/content/how-to-overcome-procrastination-and-boost-productivity.md

   can’t continue working.
 The secret to overcoming procrastina is to identify and address the causes of your procrastinations, and implement the solution that works best."
+intro: >-
+  As soon as you start working, you feel like procrastinating.
+The idea of your project seems so fascinating that you can’t wait to get back to it.
+  Unfortunately, the time when you least want to work is exactly when you need to work.

+  Working feels like a burden and every task seems like an uphill struggle.
+You hate yourself for putting off something that is so beneficial for your future and your career.
+You’re also terrified about what will happen if you don’t finish this assignment by tomorrow.
+You don’t want to fail the course, lose your scholarship and end up homeless somewhere in a strange city where none of your friends live.
+However, all of this seems much more appealing than getting back to work on the project again; it’s even more appealing than thinking about how difficult life will be without the degree or scholarship at home.
 ---

 ## The Procrastination Equation